jamesbkr/learnDoc/RedHatSattelite.md

 - Activation Keys: define which life-cycle environment the host should be placed in.
 Which host collectoin the host should be assigned to.
 Which organization the host should be a part of.
 Whether to use a system template for the host. the subscritpoin usage limit for the host.  the specific subscription assigned to the host.
 - Host Group: sets variables for hosts in that group.
 Hosts can belong to one host group but host groups can be nested in other host groups for layers of hosts.

+### Content Management
+Manage Packages, errata updates, kickstart trees, and installation images.
+Satellite requires a source to provide this contetn.
+Content is configured by uploading a subscriptoin manifest file to the satellite server.
+- Manifest is used to setup content providers and subscriptions.